WinzarH/LikertMakeR/articles/makeItemsScale_explainer.md

 `1 1 2 3`

-has similarity closest to the target correlation (0.50), so it is selected.
+has similarity closest to the target similarity (0.50), so it is selected.
 Check also in [Figure 1](#fig-similarity_sum_graphic).

 ### Constructing the dataset